Fiston-pro/ibeacon-mobile-app/README.md

 ---

 Thank you for exploring our iBeacon Building Locator App repository!
-If you have any questions or feedback, please don't hesitate to contact us.
-Happy building locating!
+If you have any questions or feedback, please don't hesitate to contact me.
+Happy building stuff!